 Dr. Oluwaseun Adebayo Bamodu is a Medical Research Fellow in the Department of Urology at Tapein Medical University - Shuang Ho Hospital.
 His research interests include: Precision Medicine, Breast Cancer, Cancer Research, Cancer Stem Cells, Immuno-oncology, Cancer Diagnostics, Therapeutics and Prognosis, Computational Biology and Bioinformatics, Functional Urology, and Genitourinary Malignancies.

-I am a neuropsychiatrist who also completed a movement disorders fellowship at Washington University.
+I am a movement disorders neuropsychiatrist.
 My research is primarily focused on neuroimaging and dopamine, especially in people with Tourette syndrome and Parkinson disease.
 I have also developed methods for structural imaging volumetry, analysis of brain images in nonhuman species, pharmacological fMRI (phMRI), and statistical analysis of anatomy-function relationships in deep brain stimulation (DBS).

 M.D., Ph.D.
-He has a long experience in electrophysiology in monkeys (single neurons recordings) and humans (transcranial magnetic stimulation, study of spinal excitability and brain imaging).
-His current researches include the study of the relationships between action and language and the realization of brain-computer interfaces specifically designed for human use.
+He has a deep knowledge of and experience in electrophysiology in monkeys (single neurons recordings) and humans (transcranial magnetic stimulation, study of spinal excitability and brain imaging).
+His current research include the study of the relationships between action and language and the realization of brain-computer interfaces specifically designed for human use.